Ankush3103/sleepy-driver-alert/README.md

 ## Issues

-- Main file (sleepy-driver-alert.py) does not run -- issues with openCV rectangle function and on deleting that all opencv functions are throwing an error.
+- Main file (sleepy-driver-alert.py) does not run -- issues with openCV rectangle function.
+[Resolved]